Niyudi/loldata/README.md

 # LoLData

-This code fetches match data from the official Riot API fro League of Legends.
-It is designed to be used tih a personal key with a rate limite of 100 requests per 2 minutes, for small prototypes and experiments.
+This code fetches match data from the official Riot API from League of Legends.
+It is designed to be used with a personal key with a rate limit of 100 requests per 2 minutes, for small prototypes and experiments.

 Currently, the only region supported is BR1.
 That can easily be changed modifying the links in the code to the desired server.